Skillsfuture (SSG) 3D Printing for Rapid Product Development January 2018

 - Understand powder-based AM systems in terms of their process, products, pros and cons and applications

-- Workshop on 10 AM or 3D Printing systems
+- Workshop on 12 3D Printing systems

 - Understand AM data format, applications areas and examples in industry